 B. First Reading (Zec 8:20-23): “Many people shall come to seek the Lord in Jerusalem.”

 Today’s First Reading (Zec 8:20-23) depicts a vision of hope and grandeur.
 Many peoples and powerful nations will come to Jerusalem to worship the Lord and to pray for his blessing.
 They will seek the Lord Almighty for they recognize that peace and salvation are in him alone.
 God is always ready and anxious to receive his people.
 There will be no more disdain or mockery.
 Strangers will want to integrate with God’s chosen people and Israel will be a means of salvation.
 The foreigners will say to the Jew: “We want to share in your destiny because we have heard that God is with you.”
-This phenomenon of universal integration will reverse the process of dispersion brought about by the ambitious builders of the tower of Babylon (cf. Gen 11:1-9).
+This phenomenon of universal integration will reverse the process of dispersion brought about by the ambitious builders of the tower of Babel (cf. Gen 11:1-9).
 In Jesus Savior, the restoration of all things, all peoples and nations, is brought about.

 The process of universal restoration in Christ goes on.
 The World Youth Day events, organized by the Church, promote the unification of peoples from every nation and culture.
 The following article gives insight into this (cf. Eddie O’Neill, “Mile-High Memories” in Our Sunday Visitor, August 25, 2013, p.
 9-10).